 You can check all the details from the link below and buy the Jordan Pass online.
 It costs about JD75 (USD106). https://jordanpass.jo/index.htm

 This information is provided only as guidance, we strongly advise that you check with the consulate as this information can change at any time and with little notice.
 It is your responsibility to make sure that all the required travel documents are ready when travelling.

-All passengers traveling with Travel Talk must have travel insurance before participating in any of our tours.
+Yes, all passengers travelling with Travel Talk must have travel insurance before participating in any of our tours.
 Your guide will collect your travel insurance details on the first day of your trip.

-For perfect sightseeing conditions, the best time to visit Jordan is during the spring (March to May) and autumn (September to November) months.
+For ideal sightseeing conditions, the best time to visit Jordan is during Spring (March to May) or Autumn (September to November).
 At these times of the year the temperatures are cool enough to enjoy exploring Jordan's iconic sites.